CogStack/cogstack-jupyter-hub/README.md

 ## DEVELOPING

-Please make sure to set DOCKER_JUPYTER_HUB_CONTAINER_NAME="cogstack-jupyter-hub-dev" in the `env/jupyter.env` otherwise singleuser containers won't be able to start.
+Please make sure to set JUPYTER_HUB_DOCKER_CONTAINER_NAME="cogstack-jupyter-hub-dev" in the `env/jupyter.env` otherwise singleuser containers won't be able to start.